 Taking drugs repeatedly over a period of time can cause changes in the body as well as the brain, resulting in physical dependence (which is different from addiction).
 That is, the body adapts to the drug’s presence, and when its use is abruptly stopped, the person can experience withdrawal symptoms.
 This can happen even in someone who is prescribed medications and takes them appropriately—which is why a physician should be consulted when stopping prescription medications as well as when starting them.
 The withdrawal symptoms depend on the drug itself—for opioids, they can include nausea, chills, vomiting, muscle pain, and diarrhea.
 These symptoms can often be controlled or diminished with proper medical supervision.

-Among youth who are 12 to 17 years old, 7.4 percent reported past-year nonmedical use of prescription medications.
-According to the 2011 Monitoring the Future survey, prescription and over-the-counter drugs are among the most commonly abused drugs by 12th graders, after alcohol, marijuana, and tobacco.
-Youth who abuse prescription medications are also more likely to report use of other drugs.
+Among 12th graders, 10% reported past-year nonmedical use of prescription medications.
+According to the 2018 Monitoring the Future survey, prescription and over-the-counter drugs are among the most commonly abused drugs by 12th graders, after alcohol, marijuana, and tobacco.
+In 2018, 15.5% of 12th graders reported having ever abused a prescription drug (a decrease from 24% in 2005).
+According to the 2017 High School Youth Risk Behavior Survey, 16% of Michigan youth report having ever abused a prescription medication.
+Studies have found that youth who abuse prescription medications are also more likely to report use of other drugs.

 - Oxycodone (OxyContin, Percodan, Percocet)